alskoves/data-structures/desocultatron3000/README.md

 * For example, the common letters used in most Windows systems will be E and F (E:\ or F:\ disks).
 Write that letter on the prompt.
 * Your files should appear again.
 Delete the shortcuts and use your device again.

-Special thanks to @Beoww and @fingerson for this description
+Thanks to Beoww and fingerson for this description